course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 Raised elements are painted black.
 In some places, the edges are not cleanly black, but white.](/media/2025_unifest_tactile_plan_test.jpg)

-This can then be used to determine the laser settings or make adjustments to the input file so that elements with gradients in particular come out as desired.
+This can then be used to determine the laser settings or to make adjustments to the input file so that elements with gradients in particular come out as desired.
-This sample also shows the old design of using individual raised letters as tactile symbols on the map.
+This sample also uses the old design of individual raised letters as tactile symbols on the map.
-In addition to fine-tuning the parameters for production, this sample could be used to gather change requests.
+In addition to fine-tuning parameters for production, this sample can be used to gather change requests, as happened here when switching to the print-and-Braille letter combination.

 After some trial and error, I started my small production run.
-I wanted to make two maps, each consisting of three 30 x 60 cm panels.
+I wanted to make two maps, each consisting of three 30 by 60 cm panels.
 The steps were as follows:

 The entire panel is masked with masking tape and placed in the laser.